VerisimilitudeX/quickfilters/README.md

 Color images enhance the contrast of the image.
 They also allow for even more complex image processing than grayscale images.

 </details>

-## Unique Features
-If you only need to convert one image, using an image editing application that you are already familiar with may be the simplest option.
-You'd open the image to be converted and then use the application to create a copy of it.
-But what if you need to convert a large number of images?
-Opening each image, converting it, and then saving it can be highly time-consuming and tedious.
-For a few images, this may not be a big deal.
-But what if you have 1,000 images to work with?
-To do this by hand would take days, if you could even force yourself to do this repetitive task over and over.
-This is where these image conversion tools comes in.

 ## Installation Instructions
 To use this software, you first need download and extract the `ImageConversionTools_.jar_` or `ImageConversionTools_.zip_` file.
 There, you can run the conversion software you wish to use.
 Then, you can select your image(s) and click the `Open` button from the DirectoryResource popup.
 The software will automatically perform the task and save it to the same directory as the original image.